pablobernabeu/Data-is-present/README.md

 ## Activities

-Activities comprise free **workshops in R** and [**datathons**](#datathons-creating-reproducible-documents-and-dashboards) in which any software may be used.
+Activities comprise free **workshops** and [**datathons**](#datathons-creating-reproducible-documents-and-dashboards).

-### R workshops
+### Workshops

 [R is a programming language](https://www.r-project.org) greatly equipped for the creation of reproducible documents and dashboards.
 Four workshops are offered that cover a suite of interrelated tools—R, R Markdown, data dashboards and Binder environments—, all underlain by reproducible workflows and open-source software.

 Each workshop includes **taught and practical sections**.
-The practice provides a chance for code issues to arise and be addressed.
-The level of taught sections is largely tailored to the audience.
-Similarly, the practice sections are individually adaptable by means of easier and tougher tasks.
-The duration is also flexible, and furthermore some of the workshops can be combined into one session.
+The practice provides a chance for participants to experience and address common issues with the code.
+The level of taught sections is largely tailored to the audience; similarly, the practice sections are individually adaptable by means of easier and tougher tasks.
+The duration is also flexible, and some of the workshops can be combined into the same session.

 The [RStudio](https://rstudio.com/) interface is used in all workshops.
 Multi-levelled, real code examples are used.
 Throughout the workshops, and especially in the practice sections, individual questions will be encouraged.